toaq/toadua/apidocs.md

 string `error` field.
 Successful results typically come with a `data` field.

+  Please note that your query may not exceed 16 KiB in size.

 ### Entry object format

 Entries are JSON objects with the following fields: